Course Number: 210

 Course Description: This is a continuation of the Biostatistical Methods in Clinical Research series, covering additional methods in multi-predictor analyses and allowing more in-depth exploration of the topics cobered in Biostat I, II and III.
 Topics in survival analysis and longitudinal analysis will be emphasized and students are also encouraged to utilize their own projects to motivate discussion and to suggest topics of interest.

-Prerequisites: Possession of MD, PhD, DDS or PharmD degree or permission of course director and Epidemiology 202 and Biostatistics 208 and 209.
+Prerequisites: Possession of MD, PhD, DDS or PharmD degree and Epidemiology 202 and Biostatistics 208 and 209.
+Exceptions to these prerequisites may be made with the consent of the Course Director, space permitting.

 Restrictions: This course is part of the Training in Clinical Research (TICR) Program and may have space limitations.
 Auditing is not permitted.